 There are so many great ways to expand this game.
 Have your child listen carefully to the stories a Grandparent or another relative shares.
 Then, have them create a picture book detailing one of the memories.
 It will be a great family keepsake.

-They can also write down their own memories, in a journal.
+They can also write down their own memories in a journal.
 It can help spark the interest of self-reflection and getting things out of their head and onto paper.

 You can have your child read some autobiographies and compare them to a biography of the same person.
 This will help them to see how people might portray themselves differently to different people.